Medications

 Centrally acting therapies

-Centrally acting agents affect the entire body, providing a global approach and benefit.
-They may be added as a complement to peripherally acting therapies.
+Centrally acting agents affect the entire body.
+They may be used along with peripherally acting therapies.
 Centrally acting therapies include antidepressants and anti-anxiety medicines.2

-Studies have shown an association between IBS and mood disorders such as anxiety and depression, as well as posttraumatic stress disorder (PTSD).1 A person with anxiety or depression may experience IBS symptoms due to the colon in part being controlled by the nervous system.
-Or a person with IBS may feel more anxious or depressed with the stress and frustration of dealing with IBS symptoms.3
+Studies have shown a link between IBS and mood disorders such as anxiety and depression, as well as post-traumatic stress disorder (PTSD).
+A person with anxiety or depression may experience IBS symptoms due to the colon in part being controlled by the nervous system.
+Or a person with IBS may feel more anxious or depressed with the stress and frustration of dealing with IBS symptoms.1,3

-Antidepressants and anti-anxiety drugs promote global well-being and may also provide relief from IBS symptoms, such as abdominal pain, intestinal transit, or motility.4
+Antidepressants and anti-anxiety drugs promote overall well-being and may also provide relief from IBS symptoms, such as abdominal pain, intestinal transit, or motility.4

 Potential side effects